-c) returned status as in step 3(b) other than that described in step 4(b), the transport layer of the terminal shall discontinue processing of the command.
+c) returned status as in step 3b) other than that described in step 4b), the transport layer of the terminal shall discontinue processing of the command.

-5) If processing was not discontinued in step 4(c), the GET RESPONSE command shall be processed according to the rules for case 2 commands.
+5) If processing was not discontinued in step 4c), the GET RESPONSE command shall be processed according to the rules for case 2 commands.

 The first R-TPDU from the UICC indicates that the UICC performed the command correct and that the UICC has more data of length Luicc bytes to transfer.
 The first R-TPDU is mapped without any changes onto the R-APDU.